aicell-lab/aicell.io/content/post/improving-imagej.js/index.md

 - Envisioning a browser version of Fiji with a robust plugin system, enabling most ImageJ plugins to be used directly in ImageJ.JS.

 In wrapping up, ImageJ.JS represents the convergence of a powerful legacy tool with modern technological adaptability.
 As we push its boundaries, we're excited about its potential to further transform scientific image analysis on the web.

+## Join Us on This Journey

+We invite you to participate in this exciting venture.
+The repository for the new version of ImageJ.js is **available on GitHub: [https://github.com/aicell-lab/imagej.js](https://github.com/aicell-lab/imagej.js)**.

+We welcome contributions, insights, and collaborations from the community.
+Together, let's shape the future of web-based image analysis and continue to push the boundaries of what's possible with ImageJ.js.

 ## Acknowledgments